 FNR POWER CONTROL:

-Provided that the fuel geometry remains stable and the primary sodium remains clean and is completely isolated from both air and water this energy production process, which involves no moving mechanical parts and no ongoing chemical changes is extremely stable.
-One nuclear fuel load can power the reactor for about 30 years during which time about 15% of the reactor core fuel mass is converted into short lived fission products.
-In order to expedite fuel reprocessing a partial fuel change is contemplated every six years.
+Provided that the fuel geometry remains stable and the sodium remains clean and is completely isolated from both air and water this energy production process, which involves no moving mechanical parts and no ongoing chemical changes, is extremely stable.
+One nuclear fuel load can potentially power the reactor for about 30 years during which time about 15% of the reactor core fuel mass is converted into short lived fission products.
+In order to expedite fuel reprocessing a 20% fuel change is contemplated every six years.

-If there is any unanticipated problem the reactor defaults into a walk away safe warm, cool or cold shut down mode, depending on the circumstances and the availability of station power.
+If there is any unanticipated problem the reactor defaults into a safe walk away state with the sodium pool at it last temperature setpoint.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|